dotnet/csharpstandard/standard/expressions.md

   | **`-∞`**  |   `-∞`   |   `+∞`   |   `NaN`  |   `NaN`  |   `-∞`   |   `+∞`   |   `NaN`   |
   | **`NaN`** |   `NaN`  |   `NaN`  |   `NaN`  |   `NaN`  |   `NaN`  |   `NaN`  |   `NaN`   |

-  (Except were otherwise noted, in the floating-point tables in [§12.10.2](expressions.md#12102-multiplication-operator)–[§12.10.6](expressions.md#12106-subtraction-operator) the use of “`+`” means the value is positive; the use of “`-`” means the value is negative; and the lack of a sign means the value may be positive or negative or has no sign (NaN).)
+  (Except where otherwise noted, in the floating-point tables in [§12.10.2](expressions.md#12102-multiplication-operator)–[§12.10.6](expressions.md#12106-subtraction-operator) the use of “`+`” means the value is positive; the use of “`-`” means the value is negative; and the lack of a sign means the value may be positive or negative or has no sign (NaN).)
 - Decimal multiplication:

   ```csharp